-If your event has been cancelled or rescheduled and you are unable to attend on the revised date, try not to be too bummed out about it — it’s important to know that you can still help kids with cancer!
+If your event has been canceled or rescheduled and you are unable to attend on the revised date, try not to be too bummed out about it — it’s important to know that you can still help kids with cancer!

 You Can Become a Virtual Shavee!